The qualifying time for boston marathon participation is not easy.

-A great way of gradually hardening yourself is to break these tempos into shorter segments.
+Furthermore, a great way of gradually hardening yourself is to break these tempos into shorter segments.

-The hardest part is teaching the body to continually maintain it’s ability to convert lactic acid to energy.
+The hardest part is teaching the body to continually maintain its ability to convert lactic acid to energy.

 It is only by running at speeds that far exceed goal race pace that this physiological effect can come about.

 Too much easy running without stressing your body’s anaerobic engine is not going to cut it.